What is the TACHS?

 Ability: Using reasoning, logic, and pattern-recognition skills to solve problems.

 You receive one point for each correct answer you give on the TACHS test.
-Your raw score is then calculated using a complicated algorithm to produce your final TACHS score.
-Finally, the scores of all students in aggregate are compared to determine percentiles.
+Your raw score is then calculated using a complicated algorithm, and the results of all students in aggregate are compared to determine percentiles.
 For example, if you are in the 90th percentile, that means you performed better than 90% of students (not necessarily that you scored 90%).
-Schools usually consider the percentile TACHS results in their admissions considerations.
+Schools usually consider these percentile TACHS results in their admissions considerations.